akaday/spherus/README.md

 2. **Automated Testing Stage:**
    - Runs unit tests and integration tests to ensure code quality.

+#### Configuring Firewall Rules, Monitoring, and SSL Certificates

+1. **Firewall Rules:**
+   - The Ansible playbook includes tasks to configure firewall rules using `ufw` to allow traffic on ports 80 and 443.

+2. **Monitoring:**
+   - The Ansible playbook includes tasks to set up monitoring using `prometheus` and `grafana`.

+3. **SSL Certificates:**
+   - The Ansible playbook includes tasks to configure SSL certificates using `certbot` to obtain and install certificates for your domain.

 For more detailed information, refer to the respective directories and their documentation.